 - Use a foam roller on the front and back of your calves

 Whatever you do, do NOT buy cheap shoes.
 I bought a cheap pair of ballet slippers and sneakers off of Amazon, wore them a lot around the city, and I think that caused my most recent plantar fasciitis flare-up.
 The support was awful.
 I used to be less fussy about shoe support, but now I’m obsessed with it.
 It’s important.
 Spend a little extra on shoes that feel good and support your arches.
 In some cases, a great pair of supportive shoes might be the cure for plantar fasciitis.

 The dangers of wireless and wireless headphones: An interview with Dr. Belpoggi, who ran the largest animal study.

 How to Sleep Like a CavePerson

 Order my new Book, A Parody on the Wellness Industry that Spares NO ONE:

 Grab a ZENBand for your next flight or meditation session!

-Read my fast-paced novel, based on a provocative true story, Manic Kingdom.
+Read my fast-paced novel, based on a provocative true story ( featured on Psych Central) that will blow your mind, Manic Kingdom.